hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 A number of time windows for fmri classification were used including 6 blocks x TR, 8 blocks x TR and 16 blocks x TR, whereby TR is the repetition time (time it takes to scan all slices) and equal to 2.47 secs in this instance.
 As mentioned above, the main focus of the analyses was;

 #### 1. Comparison of FCNs vs GCNs
--The classification performance of the FCNs was compared to that of the GCNs to determine which is the optimal classifier in the context of decoding fmri data.
+The classification performance of the FCNs was compared to that of the GCNs to determine which is the optimal classifier in the context of decoding fmri data.
 As shown below, the best results were obtained using the FCN model and so the FCN was used for further analysis as below.

 #### 2. Network Model parcellation
-- This invloved parcellating the fmri data into it's networks - 400 parcel parcellation matched to [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).
+This invloved parcellating the fmri data into it's networks - 400 parcel parcellation matched to [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).
 The FCN model was applied to the fmri data of each parcellated network separately to determine the overall indiviudal, instrinsic predictability of each of the 7 parcellated networks

 ## Results